Strong path convergence from Loewner driving function convergence: Counterexamples

 \section{Counterexamples}

-In the examples of this section, we consider families of curves traveling in a domain $D$ between distinct boundary points $a,b$, where $(D;a,b)$ is not necessarily $(\H;-1,1)$.
-Clearly, all definitions (of spaces, metrics, etc.) in Section~\ref{sec:intro} can be made analogously for these families via a conformal mapping $D\to\H$ taking $a\mapsto-1$ and $b\mapsto1$.
-We continue to use the notation introduced above to refer to these newly defined objects.
+In the examples of this section, we consider families of curves traveling in a domain $D$ between distinct boundary points~$a,b$, where $(D;a,b)$ is not necessarily $(\HH;-1,1)$.
+Clearly, all definitions (of spaces, metrics, etc.) in Section \ref{sec:intro} can be made analogously for these families via a~conformal mapping $D\to\HH$ taking $a\mapsto-1$ and $b\mapsto1$.
+We continue to use the notation introduced above to refer to these newly defined objects. \begin{ex} We consider curves traveling between $0$ and $\infty$ in $\HH$.
+For $n\in\N$, let $z_n = (-1)^n+in$, and let $w_n=in/2$.
+We will let $\gam$ denote the curve which is a linear interpolation of the points